-Exploration activities for period ended September 30, 2020
+Exploration activities for the year ended December 31, 2020

 Exploration and evaluation activities in 2020 focused on engineering reviews (both resource work and mine plan studies) to identify the potential for a higher-grade starter operation at Cañariaco Norte.
 In addition, field activities included geological mapping and sampling at Quebrada Verde, third party reviews, field visits related to permit applications and additional reclamation of drill sites and camp roads.